i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/generic-object-actions/commands.md

 ### SSH connector

 Centreon SSH Connector is a free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution checks over SSH when used along Centreon Engine.
+It speeds up execution checks over SSH when used along IT Monitoring Engine.

 ### Perl connector

 Centreon Perl Connector is a free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution of Perl scripts when used along Centreon Engine.
+It speeds up execution of Perl scripts when used along IT Monitoring Engine.